October Health – 2026 Report

 Impact on the people of Botswana

-- Mental Health Concerns: Increased risk of anxiety, depression, and emotional instability.
+Mental Health Issues: Heightened risk of anxiety, depression, and decreased overall emotional well-being.

 Impact on the Botswana Economy